godotengine/godot-docs/getting_started/step_by_step/signals.rst

 Instead, we need the bullets to be independent of the player's movement - once fired, they should continue traveling in a straight line and the player can no longer affect them.
-Instead of being added to the scne tree as a child of the player, it makes more sense to add the bullet as a child of the "main" game scene, which may be the player's parent or even further up the tree.
+Instead of being added to the scene tree as a child of the player, it makes more sense to add the bullet as a child of the "main" game scene, which may be the player's parent or even further up the tree.